cybertraining-dsc/fa20-523-337/project/project.md

 ### 3.1 Load Data

 The data we obtained from Kaggle was over 2.6 GB (for Train and Test).
 As the size of the dataset was large, I created a storage bucket in GCP to host the data.
-The URL is provided above for your reference.Also for this project we are using only the Train data to build our models and test the results because the real end goal is to test the effectiveness of algorithm.
-Since the test set doesnt contain the Target Variable (rightly so!), we won't be consuming the test set for our analysis.
+Also for this project we are using the Train dataset only to build our models and test the results because the real end goal is to test the effectiveness of algorithm.
+Since the test set doesn't contain the Target Variable (rightly so!), we won't be consuming the test set for our analysis.

 ### 3.2 Data Exploration